 If you are interested in the study, you can choose to participate in one of the three cohorts.
 The differences are the following:

-Important notice: if you have a BMI (Body Mass Index) below 18.5 or a lean musculature (for example, if you are an elite athlete), those are not exclusion criteria, but we do not recommend you to participate.
+Important: if you have a BMI (Body Mass Index) below 18.5 or a lean musculature (for example, if you are an elite athlete), these are not exclusion criteria, but we do not recommend you participate.
 The filament of the glucose sensor could reach your muscle, which is not dangerous, but on the one hand is painful and on the other hand, distorts the data.
 If necessary, calculate your BMI here.

 Select the cohort you're interested in and check all boxes that apply to you to find out if you're eligible.

 Note, cohort V is not yet open, if you register for this cohort, you will have to wait several months before participating.

 The project is entirely coordinated digitally via the website.
 This means that no face-to-face interviews or medical appointments will be organized.
 All instructions will be conveyed by the website, emails and text messages.

 The project is carried out in compliance with the requirements of Swiss legislation.
 We also comply with the internationally approved guidelines.
 The Geneva ethics commission has reviewed and authorized the project.
 A description of the study can also be found on the website of the Federal Office of Public Health (number SNCTP000002833) and the platform ClinicalTrial.gov.